LSU Plans for Medical Marijuana

 Dismissing those concerns and expressing high confidence in his company, GB Sciences CEO John Poss is sure the company can keep their end of the deal.
 A deal that will pay LSU either $3.4M over five years or 10% of gross receipts.
 GB Sciences has also agreed to contribute towards research with multiple facilities including university medical schools.
 Although, the production facility will not be on campus nor will any students be involved in the growing process.

 Growing Facility Gets Good Grades from LSU

-There have been those who oppose the entire idea of legalized marijuana in Louisiana.
-Claiming that Arjuna is an entry level drug and people that use marijuana are more likely to show signs of further addition to other drugs such as Adderall.
+There have been those who oppose the entire idea of legalized marijuana and in Louisiana.
+Claiming that Arjuna is an entry-level drug and people that use marijuana are more likely to show signs of a further addition to other drugs such as Adderall.